torhovland/surway/README.md

 - Shows nearby OSM ways on a map.
 - Shows OSM tags for the way nearest you.
 - Editor for notes geo-located at your current position (useful for later editing).
+- Uploading notes to OSM.
+- Screen wake-lock; ability to keep screen on (on supported browsers/devices).

 ### Planned features

-- Managing notes.
+- OSM authentication, so notes are not posted anonymously.

 - Uploading to OSM
-    - Geo-located notes
     - GPX tracks
     - Points of interest (POI)